aejaudio/chorusPlugin/README.md

 - Stereo chorus built with JUCE.
 - Built around a custom Chorus class that handles the DSP independent of the PluginProcessor.
 - Inspired by classic BBD chorus pedals.
-- Lowpass filtering to simulate BBD reconstruction using a Biquad filter.
+- Lowpass filtering to simulate BBD reconstruction using Biquad filter.
 - Stereo width controls that adjust the phase offset of the right and left channels.

 ### Built With